RogerSelwyn/O365-HomeAssistant/README.md

 * **Application {x} is not configured as a multi-tenant application.**
   * In your azure app go to Manifest, find the key "signInAudience", change its value to "AzureADandPersonalMicrosoftAccount"
 * **Platform error sensor.office365calendar - No module named '{x}'**
   * This is a known home assistant issue, all that's needed to fix this should be another restart of your home assistant server.
 If this does not work, please try installing the component in this order:

-    1\.
-Install the component.
+      1. Install the component.
-    2\.
-Restart home assistant.
+      2. Restart Home Assistant.
-    3\.
-Then add the sensor to your configuration.yaml 4\.
-Restart home assistant again.
+      3. Add the sensor to your configuration.yaml
+      4. Restart Home Assistant again.

 **_Please note that any changes made to your Azure app settings takes a few minutes to propagate.
-Please wait around 5 minutes between changes to your settings and any auth attemps from Home Assistant_**
+Please wait around 5 minutes between changes to your settings and any auth attempts from Home Assistant._**